Strabismus in Adults

 Your healthcare provider will ask about your symptoms and examine your eyes.
-Tell him or her about any health conditions you have or medicines you take.
+Tell your provider about any health conditions you have or medicines you take.
 You may need any of the following:

 - A vision exam is done to check if strabismus has affected your vision.
 You will be asked to read letters on reading charts at a close and far distance.

 - A refraction test measures the prescription you need for eyeglasses or contact lenses.
 You will be asked to look at a chart through a device that has lenses of different strengths.
-You will be asked if the word or picture is clear as he or she changes the lenses.
+You will be asked if the word or picture is clear as the lenses are changed.